Benjamin-Owusu/benjamin-owusu.github.io/_pages/teaching.md

 permalink: /teaching/
 ---

-My teaching experience includes seminars and tutorials for groups ranging from 3 to 20 students at both graduate level.
+My teaching experience includes seminars and tutorials for groups ranging from 3 to 20 students at graduate level.
 My teaching statement is available upon request.
 ---

 ### Graduate Courses (in English)

 - **Applied Panel Data Econometrics**